 President Obama gave a speech on Monday about the progress of the United States-led military campaign against the Islamic State (ISIS) in which he said that America would “do more to train and equip the moderate opposition in Syria.”
 This is a promise that has been made repeatedly made and repeatedly broken.
 The President’s strategy of détente with Clerical Iran has given Syria to Tehran as a sphere of influence—which precludes the U.S. building up a viable alternative to both ISIS and the murderous Assad regime, which has been effectively under Iran’s control since late 2012.

 At West Point in May 2014, Obama announced that he would “ramp up” support for the Syrian opposition as “the best alternative to terrorists and brutal dictators.”
-The desultory CIA-run covert program which could only allow weapons supplies was to be replaced with a Pentagon-run overt “Title Ten” program that could supply training and advice, too.
+The desultory CIA-run covert program was to be supplemented with a Pentagon-run overt “Title Ten” program.
 Very little happened.

 In September 2014, Obama gave an ambiguous declaration of war against ISIS, which again included a promise of “ramped up” support to the opposition.
 But this time the President spoke of an empowered opposition as “the best counterweight to extremists like ISIL”.
 Obama spoke of the need for a “political solution” and Assad’s legitimacy being at an end, but the removal of Assad—America’s formal policy since August 2011—was now a matter for the Syrians, and American power was not to be leant to that end.
 Days later a bill was passed in Congress authorizing a program to train 15,000 rebels over three years—but only to fight ISIS.

 A grand total of sixty rebels are currently being trained by America.
 Why it was expected that the rebels would abandon their fight against Assad—whom they are after all rebelling against in defence of their families—to become the U.S.’s Arab JSOC force is not clear.
-Moreover, it guaranteed that the U.S. would only be able to recruit from among the fighters whose interest in the rebellion is mercenary.
+Moreover, it biased the U.S.’s recruitment pool towards those whose interest in the rebellion is mercenary.

-There is good reason to believe that the failure of this program is a feature not a bug.
-The President needs to continue the pretence for domestic political reasons and to placate allies, but in Syria, the U.S. has long been effectively aligned with the Assad regime, which has transitioned from ally to puppet of the Iranian theocracy, and this has gotten more flagrant over time.
+There is good reason to believe that the failure of the Pentagon program specifically, and the more general failure to build up a powerful nationalist opposition force, is a feature not a bug of the Obama administration’s policy.
+The President needs to continue the formal pretence of assisting the rebellion for domestic political reasons and to placate allies, but in Syria the U.S. has long been effectively aligned with the Assad regime, which has transitioned from ally to puppet of the Iranian theocracy, and this has gotten more flagrant over time.

 The most notable indication that the U.S. had rescinded its regime-change policy in Syria and was moving into alignment with Assad was the “non-strike incident” of 2013, when Obama stood back from his promised airstrikes to punish Assad for the massive violation of his chemical weapons “redline“.
 Obama instead accepted a Russian offer to call off the strikes in exchange for Assad surrendering his chemical weapons of mass destruction, getting Obama out of something he clearly did not want to do.